Stafford and PLUS Loans

 I GRAD VIDEO: Loan Repayment Strategies

 I GRAD VIDEO: How to Access your Loan Information on NSLDS

 I GRAD VIDEO: What Happens when you Default

 Repayment Plan Options

 PLUS Loans are for parents of undergraduate students who wish to borrow to help cover

 educational costs.
 A credit check is required for all PLUS Loans.
 The interest rate

-disbursement of the academic year.
-Parents also have the option of defering their
+after the final disbursement of the academic year.
+Parents also have the option of

-PLUS Loan payments while their student is enrolled at least half-time status.
-Parents
+deferring their PLUS Loan payments while their student is enrolled at least half-time

 To Apply for the Parent (PLUS Loan), Parents MUST complete the following: